electricbookworks/ebw-training/multiformat-editing/text/03-tools.md

 ### Open-source software

-Open-source software is software that others can copy and modify without permission from their owner.
+Open-source software is software that others can copy and modify without permission from the owner.

 Open-source software has had a bad reputation in the past, because most earl open software was created by volunteers or academics without much investment of money.